 Thyaga Brahmam was born on the day of the Pushya star in the month of May, 252 years back.
 His family which originally hailed from the Kakarla village of Kurnool district had moved to Thiruvarur, fearing oppression at the hands of the invading armies after the Vijayanagar Empire collapsed in the 16th Century CE.
-They were among a large number of families that sought refuge under the Maratha King of Thanjavur.
+They were among a large number of families that sought refuge under the of Maratha King Thanjavur.
 Thyagaraja's ancestors were known for their expertise in singing and storytelling.
-Pleased with their performance the King of Thanjavur gifted a house to them in Thiruvaiyaru, to which place the family shifted after the birth of Thyagaraja.
-Thyagaraja started learning music at an early age and started singing small kritis even from the age of 17 years.
-In 1802, his guru, Sonti Venkataramanayya arranged for his arangetram where the vidwans of the palace were assembled.
-Thyagaraja sang his own composition, Dorakuna ituvanti in the Bilahari raga.
-Impressed by the young lad's talent, the king of Thanjavur, Sarfoji II invited Thyagaraja to the palace and offered him the position of Samasthana Vidwan at the Durbar.
-But, Thyagaraja's desire was to compose songs and only serve the Supreme Lord Rama and not any other ordinary mortal, be he a king or a noble.
+Pleased with their performance the King of Thanjavur gifted a house to them in Thiruvaiyaru, to which place the family shifted after birth of Thyagaraja.
+Thyagaraja the started learning music at an early age and started singing small kritis even from the age of 17 years.
+In 1802, his guru, Sonti Venkataramanayya arranged for his arangetram where the vidwans of the palace Thyagaraja sang assembled. his were own composition, Dorakuna ituvanti in the Bilahari raga.
+Impressed by the young lad's talent, the king of Thanjavur, Sarfoji II invited Thyagaraja to the palace and offered him the position of Samasthana at the Vidwan Durbar.
+But.
+Thyagaraja's desire was to compose songs and only serve the Supreme Lord Rama and not any other ordinary mortal, be he a king or a noble.
 He decided to dedicate himself to Carnatic music and for singing the praise of his beloved Lord Rama and therefore declined the offer of the King.
 There lay his greatness and uniqueness.